mk-fg/waterfox/README.rst

 non-encoded search queries, so any URL-building via search keywords is limited to GET/POST keywords only.

-This workaround is to run simple redirector httpd on localhost, which would translate and redirect e.g. ``/github-repo/mk-fg%2Fwaterfox`` from "mk-fg/waterfox" query to ``https://github.com/mk-fg/waterfox`` (this repo on github).
+This workaround is to run simple redirector httpd on localhost, so that e.g. ``gh mk-fg/waterfox`` query in url bar would translate to ``localhost:8080/github-repo/mk-fg%2Fwaterfox`` (note how query gets url-escaped) and that'd redirect to ``https://github.com/mk-fg/waterfox`` (this repo on github), undoing the query url-escaping in this simple case.

 Any kind of more complex shortcut-expanding and URL-making logic can be added here later as well, limited only by imagination and convenience, potentially turning firefox search bar into some kind of command line.

 Written in OCaml_ to be relatively fast and liteweight.